smrithy23/CINF405/README.md

 The goal of the project is create a user-friendly application to allow users to keep track of their day-to-day tasks.

 ## Contributors
-Smrithy Mudavangattil Sajan
-Jasmin Koskta
+Smrithy Mudavangattil Sajan, Jasmin Koskta